 10. Buy furniture piece that can be used as extra seating during a party, such as a few ottomans that can be tucked away under console tables and pulled out for seating when needed.
 Or use garden stools as side tables in your living spaces or guest bedrooms.
 A garden stool is typically shaped like a small barrel and is made of ceramic, wood, plastic or metal.
 They look great as side tables, but are sturdy enough for most people to sit on.
 Benches and larger ottomans can do double duty as coffee tables and extra seating.

-11. If you host dinners pretty regularly, invest in comfortable dining chairs in medium to darker tones with high performance, scotch-guarded cloth fabric to resist stains.
+11. If you host dinners pretty regularly, invest in comfortable dining chairs in medium to darker tones with high performance or scotch-guarded cloth fabric to resist stains.
 Some people like to use outdoor fabric for these indoor pieces.
 Alternatively, you can use easy to wipe down wood, leather or pleather chairs.
 Just make sure the chairs are comfortable because if your friends are like mine, they’ll often linger at the dining table for lots of conversation after a meal.

 12. Locate a powder room or guest bathroom close to, but not directly off of the main living area.
 You want a bathroom for guests that’s fairly simple to find, but that provides them with plenty privacy too.
 We’re planning a guest bathroom directly off of the entry hall that’s just around the corner from our great room.